Statistical potential: Overview

 The classic application is, however, based on pairwise amino acid contacts or distances, thus producing statistical interatomic potentials.
 For pairwise amino acid contacts, a statistical potential is formulated as an interaction matrix that assigns a weight or energy value to each possible pair of standard amino acids.
 The energy of a particular structural model is then the combined energy of all pairwise contacts (defined as two amino acids within a certain distance of each other) in the structure.
 The energies are determined using statistics on amino acid contacts in a database of known protein structures (obtained from the PDB).

+A common contact-pair example is the Miyazawa–Jernigan potential or Miyazawa–Jernigan matrix.
+Miyazawa and Jernigan's 1985 formulation estimated effective interresidue contact energies from residue contacts in protein crystal structures using the quasi-chemical approximation.
+A later residue–residue potential combined a favorable contact-pair term with an unfavorable high-packing-density term and was proposed for protein-structure simulation and threading.

 History

 Initial development

 Many textbooks present the statistical PMFs as proposed by Sippl as a simple consequence of the Boltzmann distribution, as applied to pairwise distances between amino acids.
 This is incorrect, but a useful start to introduce the construction of the potential in practice.